0. Intro / はじめに

 Central Institute for Economic Management

-In Vietnam's ecoonmic reforms in the past decade, the reform
+In Vietnam's economic reforms in the past decade, the reform

 of the system of public finance has been a central focus.
 The